-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS representing the area of the Council.

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s)
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent to the ward councillor(s) of the District and County Council

 25. RESTRICTIONS ON COUNCILLOR ACTIVITIES

 - a.
 Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.